complexdatacollective/Fresco/README.md

 This will create a separate instance of the Fresco repository that you can deploy.

+## Step 4

 ### Deploy Forked Repository on Vercel

 _Prerequisite:_ You need to have a Vercel account.
-Go to <a href="https://vercel.com/" target="_blank">vercel.com</a> and sign up for an account (It's recommended to sign in to Vercel via your Github account so that you can easily connect your repositories.
-You can use their "Hobby" tier or paid plan.)
+Go to <a href="https://vercel.com/" target="_blank">vercel.com</a> and sign up for an account.

+Sign in to Vercel via your Github account so that you can easily connect your repositories.
+You can use their "Hobby" tier or paid plan.

 1. From the <a href="https://vercel.com/dashboard" target="_blank">Vercel Dashboard</a>, click **Add new...** and select **Project** from the dropdown.